airboxlab/airboxlab.github.io/_posts/2026-03-01-ope-guidelines.md

   taking an action early and penalized for not achieving comfort at specific time (end of episode).
 So we can’t truncate episodes until first switch on time.

+### A first naive solution

-There are 2 practical solutions that differ in implementation but eventually end up to the same result:
+Here are 2 practical solutions that differ in implementation but eventually end up to the same result:

 1. Correct propensities by integrating the action stickiness information as an augmented state $s' = (s, z =\text {switch has happened})$.
    For both $\pi_e$ and $\pi_b$, we should have $\pi(1|z=1) = 1$.
 This guarantees support and no division by zero.
 2. Consider the episodes as 2 sub-episodes, the first part where propensities are applied until first switch time, the second where only reward is kept as the importance ratio cancel with $\frac {\pi_e(1|s) = 1}{\pi_b(1|s) = 1} = 1$

+The first option could be cleaner, and could be used for all kind of IPS-like estimators.
+However, there are 2 important caveats to understand:

+- this solution only holds if action stickiness applies to both policies.
+- this solution introduces a bias as it hides what could happen if $\pi_e$ can decide to switch on later than $\pi_b$: by forcing the same action probabilities on both policies at the timestep where  $\pi_b$ decided to switch on, we don’t take into account the possibility of  $\pi_e$ deciding to switch on later.
+Same applies if it's possible for $\pi_e$ to switch on earlier than $\pi_b$.

+As a consequence, this first solution (both options) will only highlight the difference between policies in the first part of the episode, and not in the second part where the achievement of comfort is verified.
+This can be a problem if we want to evaluate policies on their ability to achieve comfort, which is often the case in HVAC control.

-Below is an illustration of the problem for a single episode:
+Below is an illustration of the problem and the naive solution for a single episode:

 ![sources]({{ site.baseurl }}/assets/ope_guidelines/overridden_policy_decisions_ope.svg){: .center }
 <center class="image-foot"><i>